stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

 6. Verify everything is working
 ###############################

 #.
+If you just powered on the Pi, wait about 30 seconds until the green light stops blinking.
+#.
 SSH into the robot

     * Run ``ssh pi@10.0.0.xx (where xx is the IP address you chose for the robot)``